What Estate Grown Wine and Small-Lot Winemaking Actually Mean

 Come find out for yourself.
 We’re open Friday through Sunday, 11am to 4:30pm.
 Walk-ins are welcome, and seated reservations are available for groups up to six.
 Book your tasting here.

-FAQ: Small-Lot and Estate-Grown Wine at Little Vineyards
+Answers to Your Questions About Small-Lot and Estate-Grown Wine at Little Vineyards

-What does “estate-grown” mean at Little Vineyards?
+What Does “Estate-Grown” Mean at Little Vineyards?

 It means every grape in our wines comes from our own 17.5 planted acres in Glen Ellen.
 We grow, farm, and harvest the fruit entirely on our estate.
 Production takes place at an adjacent, neighboring facility.
 “Estate-grown” refers to the origin of the fruit, which is 100% our own land.

-A maximum of approximately 2,500 cases annually, though each vintage varies by lot.
+Approximately 2,500 cases annually, though each vintage varies by lot.
 Some blocks, particularly in our Spice Rack section, produce significantly less.
 The production ceiling is intentional, not a limitation.
 (Little Vineyards About Us)

 “Estate bottled” is a federally regulated TTB designation requiring the winery to grow all grapes and complete all production on its own premises in a continuous process.
 (27 CFR Part 4, eCFR.gov) “Estate-grown” as we use it refers specifically to the origin of the fruit: all grapes come from our own estate vineyards in Glen Ellen.